- Juvéderm and Restylane are two types of dermal fillers used for the treatment of wrinkles.

 Each Juvéderm injection takes minutes.
 However, you’ll likely need multiple injections for each treatment area.
 Depending on the size of the treatment area, the total expected time can range between 15 and 60 minutes.
 Juvéderm’s official website promises immediate results.

 Restylane injections can take between 15 and 60 minutes for each session.
 This is standard for dermal fillers in general.
 While you might see some results right away, you may not see the full effects for up to a few days after the procedure.

 Juvéderm and Restylane have similar long-term results.
 Juvéderm may work slightly more quickly and, in some cases, may last longer — this comes at a slightly higher cost.
 Your provider might recommend one filler over another based on your needs and the area being treated.

 Juvéderm results can last between one to two years.
-Compared to other dermal fillers, users may also see smoother results.

 Different formulas of Juvéderm are used for the lip area (including marionette lines) and the eyes.
 Juvéderm tends to work particularly well for eye bags, and it can also be used to plump up the lips and smooth surrounding wrinkles.

 Restylane takes slightly longer to take full effect, but you’ll start seeing results almost immediately.
 These types of fillers can last from 6 to 18 months.

 While Restylane is used to treat the same areas of the face as Juvéderm, it tends to work particularly well for the lips as well as the folds around the nose and cheeks.

 It’s important to schedule a consultation with your provider before booking either Juvéderm and Restylane injections.
 They will go over any individual risk factors that could disqualify you from getting these dermal fillers.